BerlinUnited/NaoTH-Deeplearning/ball-detection/Readme.md

 We track all training progress via mlflow at these tracking servers:

 - https://mlflow.berlin-united.com/ (Default tracking)
-- https://mlflow2.berlin-united.com/ (Intended for tracking from within DeepL infrastructure)
+- https://mlflow2.berlin-united.com/ (Intended for tracking from within HU external infrastructure)

 If you create a new project, please make sure to include the required mlflow tracking code.
 For implementation details, you can refer to `classifier_cnn/train.py`.
 Some of the most important things to track include: